Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Methods

 The advantage of this formulation is that it considers the full magnetic field dependency numerically, rather than approximating the field variation as linear with $\xi$.
 Under those approximations, \autoref{eq:DLS_onset}: $C_t \propto \frac{B_t}{B_{xpt}} (\frac{B_{xpt}}{<B>})^{2/7} \frac{1}{L_\parallel^{2/7}}$ \cite{Cowley2022}.
 The DLS model thus predicts that detachment onset is facilitated by increased connection length ($L_\parallel$) and increased total flux expansion $\frac{B_t}{B_{xpt}}$.
 We find negligible differences between this approximate form and the full numerical calculation for the MAST-U shapes reported in this work.
 The DLS model is applied to a flux tube that is 0.5 mm outwards of the separatrix into the SOL, to avoid numerical errors.
 Instead of finding the detachment onset, where a 'thermal front' (i.e., detachment front) leaves the target, equation \ref{eq:DLS_onset} can also be applied to any position of the detachment front along the leg by changing the target to a different location.
 This implies that the front location only depends on the magnetic geometry upstream of the front.
 By monitoring how quickly the front position changes along the divertor leg, the DLS can make predictions on detachment front sensitivity.

 The DLS model formally assumes that all power is dissipated by impurity radiation and that the radiating specie has a constant concentration in the radiating region.
-This is likely not the case in the MAST-U divertor chamber where the radiative power losses are dominated by hydrogenic interactions \cite{Verhaegh2023}.
+This is likely not the case in the MAST-U \emph{divertor chamber} where the radiative power losses are dominated by hydrogenic interactions \cite{Verhaegh2023} consistent with SOLPS-ITER modelling predictions \cite{Moulton2023}, although impurity radiation could be significant upstream of the divertor chamber entrance \cite{Verhaegh2023,Verhaegh2023c}.
 However, the impact of the divertor topology on the detachment onset appears to be more generally applicable outside of impurity radiation dominant conditions.

 Assuming the impurity fraction is constant and that the upstream electron density and heat flux are proportional to, and fully determined by, $f_{GW}$ and $P_{SOL}$, the detachment threshold is expected to be dependent on $f_{GW}$ and $P_{SOL}$.
 There is a small variation in $P_{SOL}$ during the experiment (increased NBI power absorption at higher densities), which is accounted for in our predictions.
 In our detached conditions, $\lambda_q$ cannot be monitored from target measurements.
 However, scaling laws on MAST (attached, open, conventional divertor) did show an increase in $\lambda_q$ at higher $f_{GW}$ \cite{Harrison2013} and this scaling law dependency is accounted for in our predictions.
 Not accounting for this predicted change in $\lambda_q$ and for $P_{SOL}$ changes only has a secondary impact on the predicted $f_{GW}$ for the various detachment threshold and does not impact any of the conclusions in this work.